 - Build Quality and Price Trade-Off

-When picking out a hard-wearing children’s shoe, there is a really important compromise to consider between hard-wearing shoes and shoes that are just hard on your feet.
-We all know that welly boots can take a beating – unfortunately they can be really bad for your feet over extended periods.
-The right shoe for the right job is key after all your welly boots will do no harm, worn in small doses!
+There is a really important compromise to consider between hard-wearing shoes and shoes that are just hard on your feet.
+We all know that welly boots can take a beating, however, they can be really bad for your feet over extended periods.

-Thankfully there are some great hard-wearing boy’s school shoes and hard-wearing girl’s school shoes on offer.
+Thankfully there are some great hard-wearing boy’s and girl’s school shoes on offer.
 The best of them make use of very clever design, carefully chosen materials, and top manufacturing techniques to minimise the potential drawbacks of hard-wearing materials.
 We think about the placement of stitching, the use of soft leathers in the right places and soft but strong inner linings when picking our ranges.
-Some of these make shoes more expensive, but will genuinely provide a great fitting, comfortable shoe that breathes really well and can stand up to some serious wear and tear!
+Some of these make shoes more expensive, but will genuinely provide a great fitting, comfortable shoe that breathes really well and can stand up to some serious wear, tear and scuff resistance!

 1. Rubber Bumpers